yuriylesyuk/smartdocs-services/README.md

 # smartdocs-services Overview and Positioning
-The REST API services module for key functionality to enable CI/CD for swagger-devportal workflow.
+The REST API services module for key functionality to enable CI/CD for OpenAPI-based DevPortal workflow.

-The project is a distributed hackaton amongst YL, DC, and GK to come up with a PoC for swagger-based CI set of processes.
+The project is a distributed hackaton amongst YL, DC, and GK to come up with a PoC for OpenAPI-based CI set of processes.

 Right now we are dealing with a mix of problems that deny smooth out-of-the-box experince.

 Amongst them couple of minor nuisances:

-- bugs in swagger import process (default number type values is not passed to a smartdocs json model, Edge java code)
+- bugs in OpenAPI (a.k.a. swagger) import process (default number type values is not passed to a smartdocs json model, Edge java code)

     This problem can be alleviated using Management API to access and manipulate SmartDocs model.json.